 Learn MoreIUP Code: 003277

 The school will determine from which award year the summer grant will be funded.
-Enrollment level on August 9, 2018, (Pell Census date) determines the final Pell Grant award amount.
+Enrollment level on the Pell Census date (15th day of the term) determines the final Pell Grant award amount.

 To be eligible, you must: